 Just when you thought things couldn't get any more interesting, you're about to discover that county courthouses/recorder offices contain big books filled with only grantees.

 They are known simply as grantee books.
 Many of the grantee books are more than 100 years old.

-Information is entered in grantee books in alphabetical order, with entries listed by last name first.
+Information is entered in grantee books in alphabetical order, with entries listed by the last name first.
 Title searchers used grantee books to find and document a chain of title.

 Next to the grantee name is the legal description, property address of the land and the improvements being conveyed, including the date of transfer.

-So for example, say you know name of the property owner now, but you do not know the names of previous property owners or whether the title transfers were completed appropriately.
-You can use the grantee book to find out when the present owner of the property acquired title and from whom by working backwards in the public record of the grantee book.
+So for example, say you know the name of the property owner now, but you do not know the names of previous property owners or whether the title transfers were completed appropriately.
+You can use the grantee book to find out when the present owner of the property acquired title and from whom by working backward in the public record of the grantee book.
 When you find the deed of the grantor deeding to the grantee, you can then look for the grantor's name in the grantee book until you find when that individual acquired title.

-This type of title searching occurs only if there have been no title transfers in recent years, say, if the property has been in a family for 50 years or more.
+This type of title searching occurs only if there have been no title transfers in recent years, say if the property has been in a family for 50 years or more.
 Otherwise, most other transfers are captured digitally.